- What is the security configuration on the Statseeker server?

 What characters can I use for my User passwords?

 The following characters are not supported:

 Other alpha-numeric, special characters, and spaces are permitted.

 What authentication methods does Statseeker support?

-Basic file, LDAP and Active Directory user authentication, see User Authentication for detailed instructions.
+Statseeker utilizes token-based authentication through Basic file, LDAP and Active Directory user authentication.
+In addition, Statseeker offers authentication through 3rd party SAML-based authentication services, see User Authentication for detailed instructions.

-Statseeker does not utilise an OpenSSL version affected by the Heartbleed vulnerability.
+Statseeker does not utilize an OpenSSL version affected by the Heartbleed vulnerability.

 To confirm the version used by your installation run the following from the command line on your Statseeker server

 Is Statseeker vulnerable to Shellshock (BASH) vulnerability (CVE-2014-6271 or CVE-2014-7169)?